-Finally, be sure to touch base with your Walsh insurance agent to check whether you’re covered for the damage a frozen pipe may cause.
+Be sure to touch base with your Walsh Duffield agent to check whether you’re covered for the damage a frozen pipe may cause.
 We’re happy to answer all of your policy questions this winter, and beyond.